Benchmarking Table Extraction from Heterogeneous Scientific PDF Documents

-Our main contributions are as follows: \begin{inparaenum} \item We propose a new framework for TE evaluation, with formally justified, new end-to-end metrics; \item We created and made publicly available two novel datasets for TD, TSR, and TE, with high-quality ground-truth data; \item We compare academic methods to those widely used in practice, on three benchmark datasets.
-While prior work assessed TE subtasks in isolation, this paper enables end-to-end quality evaluation of TE methods. \end{inparaenum}
+Our main contributions are as follows: \begin{inparaenum} \item We compare academic methods to those widely used in practice, on four benchmark datasets.
+While prior work assessed TE subtasks in isolation, this paper enables end-to-end quality evaluation of TE methods. \item We propose a new framework for TE evaluation, with formally justified, new end-to-end metrics; \item We create and publicly share two novel datasets for TD, TSR, and TE, with high-quality ground-truth data. \end{inparaenum}